Internships |

 Education major

-After graduation, I will be working at Indigo BioAutomation as a Sales Development Representative.
-I’ve held a similar internship role for the past two years, so I’m excited to continue building on those skills while collaborating with the sales team to generate leads and support customers in the biology technology industry.
+Entering the BioTech IndustryAfter graduation, I began working at Indigo BioAutomation as a Sales Development Representative.
+I’ve held a similar internship role in the two years before landing this role, so I’m excited to continue building on those skills while collaborating with the sales team to generate leads and support customers in the biology technology industry.

 I found this opportunity through a LinkedIn posting and couldn’t have gotten here without the support of the Career Center and Professor O’Daniel, along with guidance from alumni mentors, professors, career peer mentors, my family, and independent research.